How to Train your Antivirus: RL-based Hardening through the Problem-Space: Discussion

 \textbf{Limitations}.
-Our explicit interest in this work was to focus on a real-world setting, hence we collaborated with an industrial partner that provided the ML model that is used as a component of their widely-known commercial antivirus.
-This makes our results very relevant for real-world settings, but our evaluation is limited only to the \ac{HMIL} model; we have supplemented the empirical part however with a theoretical analysis that demonstrates why our approach would generalize to any model or context.
-Another potential limitation is that due to stringent testing protocols, our malware analysis has been conducted without any network connectivity.
-Despite our diligent compliance with the guidelines, it is plausible that some of the binaries we analyzed, displayed a narrower extent of their full behavior due to lack of connectivity.
+Our intention in this work was to focus on a real-world setting, hence we collaborated with an industrial partner that provided the ML model used as a component of their widely-known commercial antivirus.
+This makes our results very relevant for real-world settings, but naturally our evaluation is carried out on the \ac{HMIL} model.
+We have however supplemented this empirical part with an extensive theoretical analysis that demonstrates the generality of our approach for any model or context that exhibits a problem/feature-space gap; AutoRobust is agnostic to the specific problem-space capabilities that are used to generate adversarial variants.